ravichaturvedi/retrier/README.md

 * Retry with exponential backoff with max backoff delay.
 * Retry on any Exception type so if the provided exception type `isAssignableFrom` the thrown exception then retry will happen.
 * Retry but execute some piece of code when specific exception occurs (check is based on `isAssignableFrom`), like populate the data etc.
+* Retry on nested exception wrapped within the other exception (as returned by getCause() method).
 * Retry can have constraint from all the above permutation/combination.
 * Retry returns back the exact same exception as thrown inside the retry block.